ChangRiver/realworld/README.md

 ## How this works

-Every tutorial is built against the same API spec and every frontend shares the same exact Bootstrap 4 templates.
+- Every tutorial is built against the same [API spec](http://) to ensure modularity of every frontend & backend
+- Every frontend utilizes the same hand crafted [Bootstrap 4 theme](http://) for identical UI/UX
+- The text of the tutorials are available for free on Thinkster

+## Running stacks locally

 The source code for all stacks is available in this repo in the stacks folder.
-The text of the tutorials are available for free on Thinkster.

-- same api
-- same bootstrap design
-- pricing

-## Running stacks locally

 ## Who made this?